PolymerLabs/arcs/particles/Tutorial/Kotlin/Demo/README.md

  1. Play Tic Tac Toe with the traditional rules.
  2. Be able to have a human play against a computer.
  3. The players (human or computer) may make invalid moves at invalid times.
- 4. The main UI should not be trusted with any personal information, such as names.
+ 4. Personal information, such as names, should be restricted to the components that need to know about them.
  5. The system should say who's turn it is.
  6. The system should congratulate the winner by name.
  7. The system should let you reset the game.

-Based on these requirements, we can see right off the bat that we are going to need to have some way to create a barrier since since the winner must be congratulated by name, but the UI can't know any personal information.
-This tells us we need a Board particle, and a Game particle.
+Based on these requirements, we can see right off the bat that we are going to need to have some way to create a barrier since since the winner must be congratulated by name, but we want to restrict the particles that know any personal information.
+To meet this requirement, we will devide the system into a main game particle that can know personal information, and a board which cannot.
 We also know we need a human and computer player.
 Thus, we start with these four particles.

 ![Tic Tac Toe Particles](diagrams/TTTParticles.jpg)